Did you ever get on stage and not be able to correctly play the piece you had been practicing for weeks?

 4. Take care of yourself

-This might sound obvious for some of you, but it is important to treat yourself correctly when preparing for an important performance, the same way an athlete would do before a competition.
+This might sound obvious for some, but it is important to treat yourself correctly when preparing for an important performance, the same way an athlete would do before a competition.
 Practicing under high levels of pressure can be physically and mentally exhausting, without even speaking of the stress actually experienced on stage.
-Therefore, we recommend that you take good care of yourself, especially the day of the performance.
+Therefore, we recommend that you take good care of yourself, especially on the day of the performance.
 This includes having a full night of sleep before the concert, eating sensible meals, with complex carbs and low fat levels for example, or taking a little bit of time to meditate before getting on stage.
 Even though pressure often has an important role in success, don’t let it affect your physical condition too much.
 You need this energy to get through your show!

 5. Make sure to try different methods

 Our goal here is to present you with tips to build a more relaxed approach to public performance, hopefully reducing any unnecessary stress and allowing you to focus on having fun on stage.
-However, as said at the beginning, we don’t pretend to hold the truth on this issue, which can in some cases be very serious and thus difficult to solve.
+However, as said in the beginning, we don’t pretend to hold the truth on this issue, which can in some cases be very serious and thus difficult to solve.
 Considering this, the most important recommendation we can make is to try different methods, at least until you find something that has an effective impact on your ability to manage performance stress.
 In the most serious cases, this anxiety can become very problematic: instant paralysis when stepping on stage, panic attacks, deep demotivation… If you feel like no tips or methods you tried until now has any effect on you, you can still consult a professional therapist who will provide you with advice tailored to your specific profile.
 Sometimes, there is nothing like a true professional to address such delicate issues.